adispen/gcp-scheduled-cf/blog.md

 ### Setting Up

 Creating a Cloud Function in Terraform starts with managing your source code.
-There are a few different methods, including pulling from an external repo, but for this example I'll be setting up my environment so Terraform can create a `.zip` archive.
+There are a few different methods, including pulling from an external repo, but for this example I'll be storing my Terraform and function source code in the same repository allowing Terraform to manage the archiving.
 The folder structure below is what I used for the code samples in the rest of this demo.
  ```
  terraform/